vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

 ![](images/topSQLwithInMemory.png)

 You can click on 'Top Sqತ InMemory' report.
-The report show top sql queries which has run In-Memory atleast once.
-The chart will display all the distinct plan and elapsed time for sql in buffer as well, you see the average execution time for all plans and execution times which is very useful while doing a POC to compare the performance benifit of In-Memory.
+This report generates a chart showing top SQL In-Memory queries for the last hour.
+If the same query SQL_ID has also run using the buffer cache, that too will be displayed for comparison.

 ## Approximate Query Processing and In-Memory.

-While InMemory is highly efficient in query filtering, min-max pruning and InMemory indexing, the query can further improve performance using "Approximate Query Processing" as a complimentary feature since 12c.
+While In-Memory is highly efficient in query filtering, min-max pruning and InMemory indexing, the query can further improve performance using "Approximate Query Processing" as a complimentary feature since 12c.
 They are features to improve performance of sort operations like DISTINCT, RANK, PERCENTILE, MEDIAN .
 These operations happen in the Process Global Area (PGA) of a user sessions.
 Since 12c, oracle has "approximate query processing" features that can make sorting operations faster but can be 95% or more accurate.
 For more information about this feature check out the  **[documentation.](https://docs.oracle.com/en/database/oracle/oracle-database/19/tgsql/query-optimizer-concepts.html#GUID-6273DFAC-7C4D-4540-AE11-B6973F237323)**
 This type of approximation is useful in certain Dashboards, BI applications where data needs to be real time, but small variance in dataset does not distort the visualizations of data.

 In 12.2 there are several APPROX functions introduced: